aliciapflaumer/blog/_posts/2021-06-05-the-collaborative-artists-project.markdown

 I have.

 Back when we were roommates –– in a pre-digital time when color 35mm film was the medium of choice –– I had taken a photo of my friend Heather in her bedroom/studio.
-In the photo, she is crouching down in front of one of her large paintings.
+In the photo, she is crouching down next to one of her paintings.

 Heather was an artist, whose work was dreamlike, before she passed away unexpectedly in 2017.